AgyLuczak/GIANDS-the-building-company/readme.md

 - **The gallery** is placed under 'Our projects' section.
 I used lightbox responsive gallery.
 The photos are put in 2 rows of three images.
 On smaller screen the images are stacked on top of each other.
 Images  enlarge to a full screen when clicked upon.
 The photos show previous projects undertaken by the company.
 One of the images is a photo of the team.

 - **Contact form** placed on the top of the Contact Page.
 Allows users to send a message and ask for a quote.
-The submit bottom is dark red with white text in it to make it stand out.
+The submit button is dark red with white text in it to make it stand out.
 For the time being I used Code Institute code which links to [Formdump](https://formdump.codeinstitute.net/).
 When the details are submitted correctly, users get the following result:
 ![form submission result](./docs/formsubmission.png)

 - **The background image** is the same throughout the whole website.
 It's a white brickwall which associates with the construction business.
 The white colour makes the rest of the content clearly visible.
 I used consistent background colours for the sections (light grey and light purple) to match the colours of the logo, navbar and the footer.
 I made the backround images slightly transparent so that the background image is still visible.